Just moved in? Here’s everything you need on one page. Dig in! And welcome to Shaw.

 The basics of the neighborhood logistics – local government, need to know numbers, it’s all here!

-Shaw Neighborhood is located within the Second District of the St. Louis Metropolitan Police Department, and we our regularly visited by our district’s Captain Swiderski, and sometimes even Chief Sam Dotson, at our quarterly neighborhood meetings.
+Shaw Neighborhood is located within the Second District of the St. Louis Metropolitan Police Department, and we our regularly visited by our district’s Captain at our neighborhood meetings.
 For emergencies (meaning anything that is happening right now), dial 9-1-1.
 The non-emergency number is 314-231-1212.
 Report everything that looks suspicious!

 For common problems you may have with city provided services, the best course of action is to contact the Citizen’s Services Bureau.
-They’ll handle issues such as potholes, street lights not working, dumpsters overflowing, etc. For more involved problems you may have, such as a problem property, work with our Neighborhood Stabilization Officer Michelle Boston-David.
-She can generally assist you as described here.
+They’ll handle issues such as potholes, street lights not working, dumpsters overflowing, etc. For more involved problems you may have, such as a problem property, work with our Neighborhood Improvement Specialist.

 Have a question about your neighborhood or block?
 Need help coordinating with SNIA or the Alderman?
 Your block captain can help!
-Each block has a block captain through SNIA, and they can be very helpful.
+Most blocks have a block captain through SNIA, and they can be very helpful.
 Click here to learn more about our block captains, including info on becoming one!

 Streets are cleaned once a month.
 If you park a car on the street, you’ll be required to move it before the street is cleaned, or else you get a parking ticket.
 There are signs along the street saying when your street will be cleaned.